- Food and Cooking

 set in a cut-glass bowl,

-served chilled, yet
+served chilled, and yet

 warming my Thanksgiving soul.